Appropriations Committee Approves Fiscal Year 2019 Energy and Water Appropriations Bill

-On Tuesday, the House Appropriations Committee approved the fiscal year 2017 Energy and Water Development, and Related Agencies Appropriations bill.
+The House Appropriations Committee today approved the fiscal year 2019 Energy and Water Development and Related Agencies Appropriations bill on a vote of 29-20.
 The legislation provides annual funding for national defense nuclear weapons activities, the Army Corps of Engineers, various programs under the Department of Energy (DOE), and other related agencies.

 Energy and Water Subcommittee Chairman Mike Simpson also commented on the importance of the bill: